2.6 PWD’s Role in Philadelphia’s Development Process

 Office of Property Assessment

-For projects that trigger the Stormwater Regulations, PWD uses the Office of Property Assessment (OPA) address records to track projects and determine the appropriate address used in recording the Operations and Maintenance (O&M) Agreements (Chapter 5).
+For projects that trigger the Stormwater Regulations, PWD uses the Office of Property Assessment (OPA) address records to track projects and determine the appropriate address used in recording the Operations and Maintenance (O&M) Agreements (Section 6.1.2).
 The applicant is encouraged to refer to the OPA website to confirm the legal address prior to submitting an ERSA Application to PWD.
 If an applicant disagrees with the address being used by PWD in the preparation of the O&M Agreement, the applicant should contact OPA for resolution.

 PWD also uses OPA records to determine parcel boundaries and property classification (non-residential versus residential), which factor heavily into determining a monthly stormwater bill.
 If over the course of a development these features change, the applicant is advised to contact PWD Stormwater Billing and Incentives (Section 2.5) so that the appropriate changes are reflected in subsequent stormwater bills.